 Bataan group extended in Mideast

 The multipurpose amphibious assault ship USS Bataan at-sea in the U.S. 5th Fleet area of responsibility July 4.
 Bataan is the flagship for the Bataan Amphibious Ready Group, with the embarked 22nd Marine Expeditionary Unit.
-Erik Foster/ Courtesy of U.S. Navy
+The Navy announced Friday, Oct.
+3, 2014, that the Bataan group has left the 5th Fleet area of responsibility and is on its way back to the United States.

 MANAMA, Bahrain — The Bataan amphibious ready group will remain in the Middle East for three more weeks, Navy officials announced Saturday.